Taiwan scrambles jets as China's air force holds drill near island

 China claims Taiwan as its own and considers the island a breakaway province.
 Xi said last week Taiwan would face the “punishment of history” for any attempt at separatism.

-Taiwan says China has ramped up military exercises around the island in the past year or so.
+The New Taipei City government said in a statement that Chu, from the China-friendly opposition Nationalist Party, told Liu they hoped for peaceful cooperation.

+“Although the political situation has changed, what people hope for most is peace,” said Chu, who Tsai defeated for the presidency two years ago.

-While China insists it has no hostile intent, its activities around Taiwan, and in the busy South China Sea waterway, have touched a nerve in the region and in the United States.
+While China insists it has no hostile intent, its military exercises and patrols around Taiwan, and in the busy South China Sea waterway, have touched a nerve in the region and in the United States.

 U.S. Deputy Assistant Secretary of State Alex Wong angered Beijing during a recent visit to Taiwan by saying the U.S. commitment to the island had never been stronger.